-If you Google images of Belize, you will find many pictures of beaches and resorts.
-But beyond this luxurious façade, Belize is a country full of rich culture, diverse wildlife, and a slow paced lifestyle.
+If you search images of Belize, you will find pictures of beaches and resorts.
+But beyond this luxurious facade, Belize is a country full of rich culture, diverse wildlife, and slow-paced lifestyle.

-After touching down at the Belize International airport, I traveled two hours wet across the country to San Iglesias.
-Starving, I immediately dropped my bags at my hotel, and walked through the town to find a restaurant.
-I reached Kan-Ox-Han-Ah and sat down for a meal, where I was welcomed with a deliciously hot burrito.
+After touching down at the Belize International airport, we traveled two hours across the country to San Iglesias.
+Starving, we went straight to the town to find a restaurant.
+We settled on Kan-Ox-Han-Ah and sat down for a meal, where I wolfed down a delicious, hot burrito.

-A funny story is one where a tourist accidentally dropped a camera on a skull, and a tooth fell out.
-Thanks to that guy, cameras aren’t allowed in the caves anymore, which is rather unfortunate considering how much there is inside to share with the world.
+Exhausted, we reached the end of the cave desperate for a break.
+After we recovered, we regained our excitement for what it had to offer.
+There were many ancient artifacts scattered right in front of us.
+An old skeleton was within an arm’s reach of me, which was an overwhelming realization.
+One funny story that our guide told us is when a tourist accidentally dropped a camera on a skull, and a tooth fell out.
+Now, cameras aren’t allowed in the caves anymore, which is rather unfortunate considering how much there is inside to share with the world.

-As we continued to go through, the guide taught us that the caves were actually used for the sacrifices of children.
-When they were young, they would put boards on the children so that their skulls would become deformed.
-There was so much history in the tour, but definitely not lacking any sense of adventure or excitement.
+The guide explained to us that the caves were actually used for the sacrifices of children.
+The Mayans would put boards on the children so that their skulls would become deformed.
+There was a lot of history in the tour, but it definitely did not lack any sense of adventure or excitement.

-When we got back to the hotel, we learned about their Iguana Project.
-One of the iguanas, Ziggy, had a bone disorder because of the lack of vitamin D and sunlight, and from being grown up in too tight cages.
-The project itself focused on breeding the endangered green iguanas.
+Our hotel was sponsoring an iguana conservation program called the Iguana Project.
+One of the iguanas, Ziggy, had a bone disorder from lack of vitamin D and growing up in a cage too small.
+The project itself focused on breeding the endangered green iguanas such as Ziggy.